rust-project-primer/book/src/build-system/nix.md

 isolation to ensure consistent and reproducible builds across machines.

-The declarative nature of Nix makes it great at dealing with complex environment.
+The declarative nature of Nix makes it great at dealing with complex environments.
 It handles cross-platform builds correctly.
 Despite being over 20 years old, it has recently gained a lot of support.
 It is useful for providing consistent development setups between teams, ensuring that the code has the same environments between developers, CI machines and deployment machines.

 Nix is quite versatile.
-It can be used to configure your system, setup a hygienic development shell containing only the dependencies you explicitly requested, build Docker images with the minimal set of runtime dependencies.
+It can be used to configure your system, set up a hygienic development shell containing only the dependencies you explicitly requested, build Docker images with the minimal set of runtime dependencies.